 Since the opening of Kim’s Taekwondo in 1978, Grand Master Kim has expanded the legacy of Kim’s Taekwondo to 75 branch schools around the world(i.e Greece, Mexico, USA, Morocco, etc.) .
 Kim’s Taekwondo has the largest community of branch schools than any other in Canada.

-In 2008 at the Beijing summer Olympics, Karine Sergerie who had trained with Grand Master Kim since a young age obtained a silver medal.
-To this day, Karine is the only female athlete to have received a silver medal in Taekwondo at the Olympics.
+In the 2008 Beijing summer Olympics, Karine Sergerie who had trained with Grand Master Kim since a young age obtained a silver medal.
+To this day, Karine is the only Canadian female athlete to have received a silver medal in Taekwondo at the Olympics.

 - Awarded to Grand Master Keun Ha Kim by the government of South Korea The Order of Civil Merit Moran Medal.
 Awarded for providing outstanding and meritorious services in the fields of politics, economics, arts, etc. The services of Grand Master Kim have positively influenced the welfare of the citizens of Korea and promoted national development.